yoavniran/recoil-spring/README.md

 Think React Toolkit or MobX State Tree but for Recoil.
 Opinionated but not too much :)

-no dependencies (beyond React & Recoil)
+no dependencies (beyond peers: React & Recoil)

+Tiny !

 ## Documentation